 It is important to know that the courts will always make rulings that are in the best interest of the child.
 If the reason for modification is not in the child’s best interest, then it may get denied in court.

 Hiring an Attorney

-If you and the other parent are in disagreement about a child support order or modification, it may be helpful to speak with a child support attorney such as the child custody lawyer Phoenix AZ locals trust.
+If you and the other parent are in disagreement about a child support order or modification, it may be helpful to speak with a child support attorney such as the child custody lawyer locals trust.
 They can review the circumstances and the situation to determine the best course of action you should take.
 In addition, an experienced attorney can represent you in court where they will protect your legal rights and fight for your interests.